AntCPLab/OpenCoral/README.md

-This technique has been used by [Mohassel and Rindal](https://eprint.iacr.org/2018/403) as well as [Araki et al.](https://eprint.iacr.org/2018/762) It involves locally converting an arithmetic share to a set of binary shares, from which the binary equivalent to the arithmetic share is reconstructed using a binary adder.
+This technique has been used by [Mohassel and Rindal](https://eprint.iacr.org/2018/403) as well as [Araki et al.](https://eprint.iacr.org/2018/762) for three parties and [Demmler et al.](https://encrypto.de/papers/DSZ15.pdf) for two parties.
+It involves locally
+converting an arithmetic share to a set of binary shares, from which the binary equivalent to the arithmetic share is reconstructed using a binary adder.
 This requires additive secret sharing over a ring without any MACs.
-You can activate it by using `-Z <n>` with the compiler where `n` is the number of parties for the standard variant (3 or 4) and 2 for the special variant by Mohassel and Rindal (available in Rep3 only).
+You can activate it by using `-Z <n>` with the compiler where `n` is the number of parties for the standard variant and 2 for the special variant by Mohassel and Rindal (available in Rep3 only).

 #### Bristol Fashion circuits